Under Deck Rainwater Collection Tank

 When used for rainwater collection, pillow tanks (also sometimes referred to as bags to collect rainwater) can additionally be equipped with fittings and accessories that can connect to hoses, pumps, and other systems to reuse water collected through harvesting.
 Many connect these tanks to downspouts for easy collection off of roofs.

-Depending on how you are planning to reuse collected rainwater, bags can be lined with an inner lining of either drinking water (NSF 61 and FDA approved) or standard gray water for all other water types.
+Depending on how you are planning to reuse collected rainwater, bags can be lined with an inner lining of either drinking water (NSF 61 and FDA approved) or standard grey water for all other water types.

 View the Cistern Water Tanks page for more information on storage tanks.